 Client: Ville de Genève

-Architect: Estar, Aurora Armental Ruiz and and Stefano Ciurlo Walker
+Architect: Estar, Aurora Armental Ruiz & and Stefano Ciurlo Walker

 Collaborator: Farrokh Aman